alexgenaud/north/Python/README.md

 North is a forth implementation in many languages.
 This sub-project is written in Python.

+[Parent North project](../README.md) - Including TypeScript front- and back-end, and this Python implementation.

 ## Prerequisites

 I've only run this from Ubuntu bash (good luck elsewhere).